xeno-man/IOSApp/README.md

 # IOSApp
-IOS app from Xeno Mannens for the course  Mobile Application Development: iOS  at Hogent IOS APP build using SwiftUI thats connected with selfmade locally API
+IOS app from Xeno Mannens for the course  Mobile Application Development: iOS  at Hogent IOS APP build using SwiftUI thats connected with built in rest api due to https connection errors